 The department/program chair, in collaboration with the FAS Dean of Diversity and Faculty Development, schedules a diversity meeting for all members of the search committee as early as possible in the search process.
 This meeting must take place in order for the Faculty Search Questionnaire to be approved.
-To schedule this meeting, please contact Karen Johnson at email@example.com.
+To schedule this meeting, please email firstname.lastname@example.org.

 One member of the search committee must serve as the Diversity Representative, who is responsible for ensuring best practices with diversity in the search were used.
 In order to be eligible to serve as Diversity Representative, faculty members must complete one training session with the Dean of Diversity and Faculty Development on implicit bias.
-Please contact Karen Johnson to arrange for this training at firstname.lastname@example.org.
+Please contact email@example.com to arrange for this training.

 In addition, all search committee members should familiarize themselves with the resources on best practices for searches available on the FAS site as well as those on the Provost’s Office site.